shelters near ours

 VOLUNTEER FOR SUMMER!

 You can help adoptable dogs, cats, puppies and kittens get the care and love they need while awaiting their furever homes.
-Bond County Humane Society needs responsible and dependable volunteers this summer for leadership and animal care roles: Dog Walkers, Kennel Assistants, Clerical Assistants, Shift Leaders.
+Bond County Humane Society needs responsible and dependable volunteers this spring for leadership and animal care roles: Dog Walkers, Kennel Assistants, Clerical Assistants, Reception, Shift Leaders.
 Volunteers are especially needed at our dog and cat shelters both mornings and evenings.
 Shift leaders also in very high demand!
 Great opportunities for responsible adult or parents-plus-teens who'd like to work together one day a week!

 BCHS is a no-kill pet shelter and adoption center in Greenville, Illinois.
 BCHS also offers spay/neuter financial assistance to fix your companion animals and free-roaming cats.
 BCHS can't exist without its caring volunteers and private donations.
 Want to help?
 Call 618-664-4068 - Email firstname.lastname@example.org - Stop by 2510 South Elm Street 1 - 5pm weekdays (except Wed).